Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/batch.md

 ---
-title: Azure Batch libraries for .NET
+title: Azure Batch SDK for .NET
-description: Reference for Azure Batch libraries for .NET ms.date: 10/19/2017 ms.topic: reference ms.service: batch
+description: Reference for Azure Batch SDK for .NET
+author: paterasMSFT
+ms.author: mipatera
+ms.data: 11/21/2022
+ms.topic: reference
+ms.devlang: dotnet
+ms.service: batch
+ms.date: 10/19/2017
 ---
 # Azure Batch libraries for .NET

 Azure Batch is a platform service for running large-scale parallel and high-performance computing (HPC) applications efficiently in the cloud.
 Azure Batch schedules compute-intensive work to run on a managed collection of virtual machines, and can automatically scale compute resources to meet the needs of your jobs.